1 Guidance

 • Inform the clinical governance leads in their Trusts.

 • Ensure that patients understand the possible alternatives to total wrist replacement and the uncertainty about its efficacy in the long term, such that further surgery may be required, including fusion of the wrist joint.
 They should provide them with clear written information.
-In addition, the use of the Institute's information for patients ('Understanding NICE guidance') is recommended.
+In addition, the use of NICE's information for the public is recommended.

 • Audit and review clinical outcomes of all patients having total wrist replacement (see section 3.1).

-1.4 Further publication of safety and efficacy outcomes will be useful.
-The Institute may review the procedure upon publication of further evidence.
+Further publication of safety and efficacy outcomes will be useful.
+NICE may review the procedure on publication of further evidence.